Almost sure asymptotics for Riemannian random waves: Introduction and main results

 \subsubsection{Geometric setting}

-Let $(\M,g)$ be a closed, compact manifold without boundary of dimension $d$.
+Let $(\M,g)$ be a smooth compact manifold without boundary of {dimension $d\geq 2$}.
 Without loss of generality we will assume that the associated volume measure $\mu$ is normalized i.e. $\mu(\M) = 1$.
 It is naturally equipped with the Laplace--Beltrami operator denoted $\Delta$.
 The second order differential operator $\Delta$ is autoadjoint and has compact resolvent.
-Spectral theory asserts the existence of an orthonormal basis $(\varphi_n)_{n\in\N}$ of eigenfunctions of $\Delta$ associated to the eigenvalues $(-\lambda_n^2)_{n\in\N}$ (ordered and indexed with multiplicity).
-For all $n\in\N$,
+Spectral theory asserts the existence of an orthonormal basis $(\varphi_n)_{n\in\N}$ of eigenfunctions of $\Delta$ associated to the ordered eigenvalues with multiplicities $(-\lambda_n^2)_{n\in\N}$.
+For all $n\in\N$, we can assume that {$\lambda_n$ is non-negative} and

 Given $x,y\in\M$ and $\lambda\in \R_+$, we define

 the two-point spectral kernel projector on the eigenspace generated by the eigenfunctions up to order $\lambda$.
 Integrating the function $x\mapsto K_\lambda(x)$ on $\M$ we obtain